xMohnad/MangaDM/README.md

 -   `dest_path` (str): The destination path where manga chapters will be downloaded.
 Defaults to the current directory.
 -   `chapters_limit` (int): Number of chapters to download.
 If -1, download all chapters.
 Defaults to -1.
 -   `force_download` (bool): If True, re-download files even if they exist.
 Defaults to False.
--   `delete_if_success` (bool): If True, delete chapter data from JSON after successful download.
+-   `delete_on_success` (bool): If True, delete chapter data from JSON after successful download.
 Defaults to False.

 ## Example JSON Structure